buildpacks/rfcs/text/0000-flatten-feature.md

 /cnb/buildpacks/<buildpack ID>/<buildpack version>/
 ```

-A Buildpackage flattened with this new feature would not be consumable by older platform implementations because they are not expecting to find more than one buildpack on a blob layer.
+A Buildpackage and a Builder flattened with this new feature would not be consumable by older platform implementations because they are not expecting to find more than one buildpack on a blob layer.

 <!--